nk2001/ImageProcessingTool/README.md

-Simple python script to convert images in HEIC format to JPG
+Simple python script to convert images from HEIC to JPG format

 Before running, install the required libraries: pillow-heif and piexif